sailfish009/openstructure/modules/doc/install.rst

   Some version of curl have have trouble with the certificate of the OpenStructure git server and fail to clone the repository.
-To work around this, disable the SSL certificate verification with the following command:
+To work around this, disable the SLL certificate verification with the following command:

   .. code-block:: bash